Powers

 Performing Rituals

-Rituals provide the opportunity to significantly increase the scope and scale of invoking powers that are well beyond the constraints of an at-will power.
-Ritual magic might be able to conjure a massive tsunami, or level a village with a gigantic earthquake.
+Rituals provide the opportunity to significantly increase the scope and scale of invoking powers well beyond the constraints of an at-will power.
+Ritual magic might be able to conjure a massive tsunami or level a village with a gigantic earthquake.
 A cybernetic enhancement on overload or self-destruct might generate an explosive force that can destroy a city block.
 A group of superheroes working to combine and channel their superpowers might be able to channel a massive energy beam that can sink a battleship.

-ENVIRONMENT: Performing the ritual can require a specific environment such as the hallowed ground inside a temple, or the presence of a magic circle.
+ENVIRONMENT: Performing the ritual can require a specific environment, such as the hallowed ground inside a temple or the presence of a magic circle.

 TIME: The ritual may be constrained by when it can be performed.
-A special summoning special ritual may require a full moon, or a specific alignment of celestial bodies.
+A special summoning special ritual may require a full moon or a specific alignment of celestial bodies.

 EQUIPMENT: Completing a ritual might be beyond the ability of individuals and require the assistance of machines or advanced technology.

-Once the conditions and constraints for a ritual have been defined, the game system provides two tools to help perform rituals during game play.
+Once the conditions and constraints for a ritual have been defined, the game system provides two tools to help perform rituals during gameplay.

 TASKS: Tasks are the recommended way to run rituals.
 Tasks allow multiple constraints to be combined and can help add tension and drama to the success or failure of the ritual activity.